PLACES OF INTEREST

-The following is a summary of some of the historic towns and places of interest near us at Belsentiero, both in the Val d’Orcia and a little further afield.
+The following is a summary of some of the historic towns and places of interest near us at Belsentiero, both in the Val d’Orcia and nearby.
 Each are worth visiting in their own right or combining together as part of a day trip.
-Distances from us are as per Google Maps.
+Distances are as per Google.

-This is our local village, dating back to the 900s, and is within walking distance of BelSentiero.
-It is very small, but despite this still has a café, a restaurant, a grocery store, a bakery, a general dealer (tabaccherie) and an ATM.
-Its the perfect place to take a stroll in the mornings if you are an early riser, or to unwind at the local café (bar) for an aperitivo after a day of sight-seeing and before moving on to dinner.
+This is our local village, dating back to the 900s.
+It is very small, but has a café, a restaurant, a grocery store, a bakery, a general dealer (tabaccherie) and an ATM.
+Its the perfect place to take a stroll in the mornings, or to unwind at the local café (bar) for an aperitivo after a day of sight-seeing.
 For the more adventurous you can climb to the top of the rocca with its bell-tower and spectacular views of the Val d’Orcia.
 Campiglia is famous for its chestnuts and every last Sunday in October is worth visiting for the local chestnut festival.

 Bagno Vignoi is a small medieval spa town, famous since the Roman times for its curative waters.
 It’s a great place to go for a spa-day, but also has a good gelateria and herborista (pharmacy selling products made using local herbs).

 The estate of La Foce is famous throughout the region for the role it played in bringing modern agriculture to the Val d’Orcia and the positive impact its original owners, Iris Origo together with her husband, had in the region.
 Her war diaries and other books have been widely acclaimed.
 Today La Foce is popular for its gardens which can be visited at specific times.